GMOD/2025-biocuration-tutorial/docs/01-setting-up-apollo.md

 ## Set up Apollo Collaboration Server

-The first step in setting up the collaboration server is to furthe configure the apache2 server we installed when setting up JBrowse.
+The first step in setting up the collaboration server is to further configure the apache2 server we installed when setting up JBrowse.
 We're going to use apache2 as a "gateway" (a.k.a. "forward and reverse proxy") server.
 This is so that the same server can handle requests for the JBrowse static files and forward requests for the Apollo Collaboration Server to our running server process (which we will set up shortly).
 It does this by inspecting the request and if the path starts with `apollo/` or is for `config.json`, it forwards the request to the Apollo Collaboration Server, otherwise it handles the request as a static file server.

 To set this up, we first need to enable some mods on our apache2 server.